• About

 Tamanu Oil (Calophyllum inophyllum)

-Vitamin E oil is procured through vacuum distillation of veggie fats.
-Vitamin E is a natural preservative so it’s Ideal for protecting against rancidity within cosmetics and it also works as an anti-oxidant in ointments, creams, infant products, makeup and much more.
+Vitamin E oil is procured through the vacuum distillation of veggie fats.
+Vitamin E is ideal for protecting against rancidity within pure oil-based recipes and it also works as an anti-oxidant in ointments, creams, infant products, makeup, and much more.
+However, it is important to note that Vitamin E is not a broad spectrum preservative nor is it a substitute for it.

 Recent reports proposed that Vitamin E oil helps to maintain a healthy heart and arteries.